Secret Hiking Trails in US National Parks — Beyond the Main Path

 Trail Details:

-• Difficulty: Easy to Moderate (due to stream wading and obstacles)
+- Difficulty: Easy to Moderate (stream wading and obstacles)

-• Best Time to Hike: Summer and Fall for potentially lower water levels and easier access.
-Spring can have higher water.
-Access road (Davison Road) can be rough and may not be suitable for RVs/trailers.
+- Best Time: Summer and Fall for lower water levels.
+Access road (Davison Road) can be rough.

-Essential Gear: Waterproof hiking boots or sturdy water shoes/sandals you don't mind getting wet, trekking poles for stability in the creek, quick-dry clothing, waterproof bag for electronics.
+Essential Gear: Waterproof hiking boots or sturdy water shoes, trekking poles for creek stability, quick-dry clothing, waterproof bag for electronics.

-Safety Considerations: Creek levels vary; be prepared to get your feet wet.
+Safety: Creek levels vary — be prepared to get wet.
 Rocks and logs can be slippery.
 Check road conditions for Davison Road before heading out, especially after rain.
-Drive slowly on the unpaved sections.

 2. Cohab Canyon Trail - Capitol Reef National Park, Utah